floticerus/ten.js/README.md

 ten.js
 ======

-An open-source and lightweight (~2kb minified & gzipped) JavaScript library.
-Work began on December 10th, 2012.
+A lightweight (~2kb minified & gzipped) JavaScript library.
+Work began on December 10th, 2012 as a personal experiment with hopes of becoming more.

+The goal is to provide a minimal set of functions that perform well, is easy to use, and fast.

 Modular additions will come in the future.

-Currently undergoing major changes.
-Many of the functions are probably not working at the moment.
+Currently undergoing major changes, many of the functions are probably not working at the moment.

 ## Performance
-The goal of ten.js is to at least match the speeds of other common libraries, while maintaining functionality and minimal filesize.
-The testing done so far has shown that ten.js is often faster than other libraries.
-Testing has been done against jQuery, jqMobi, and Zepto.

 ## Compatibility
 ten.js is primarily intended to work with Google Chrome, Mozilla Firefox, Safari, Opera, and mobile devices such as Android and iPhone.

-To keep the code as small and simple as possible, compatibility with Internet Explorer has been skipped, although it might work with IE10.
-If there is demand for compatibility, it may be included in the future.
+To keep the code as small and simple as possible, compatibility with Internet Explorer has been skipped, although I'm hoping it will work with IE10.

 #Documentation